 So here we go.
 The needs in the DX lineup are plentiful:

 Had Nikon started by delivering two of these a year starting in 2014, we'd have been done in 2019.
 Moreover, the signal that it would have sent would have kept some of the defections to Fujifilm from occurring.
-Now, well, that's 10 lenses I defined, and Nikon only introduces about six a year on average.
-They'd have to completely prioritize DX lenses or add a great deal of launch capability to turn DX around.
+That's 10 lenses I defined, and Nikon only introduces about six a year on average.
+They'd have to have completely prioritized DX lenses or added a great deal of launch capability to turn DX around.
+They did neither.

 So, to all those managers at Nikon scratching their heads wondering why DX failed them so quickly, go down the hall to the restroom and look in the mirror.